sharkdp/bat/src/syntax_mapping/builtins/README.md

 All environment variables intended to be replaced at runtime must be enclosed in `${}`, for example `"/foo/*/${YOUR_ENV}-suffix/*.log"`.
-Note that this is the **only** admissible syntax; other variable substitution syntaxes are not supported and are thus treated as plain text.
+Note that this is the **only** admissible syntax; other variable substitution syntaxes are not supported and will either cause a compile time error, or be treated as plain text.

 For example, if `foo-application` also supports per-user configuration files, we could write something like this: